 Good pastoral care grows out of quality relationships between staff and pupils.
 To this end, pupils are encouraged to approach all, or any, member of staff with concerns that arise.
 However, for good organisation, a formal structure exists.
-Each class has a Form Tutor who is responsible for the initial pastoral care of the pupils in that class.
-The Form Tutor meets with the class every day for registration and is the first point of contact for support, advice or minor concerns.
+Each class has a Registration Teacher who is responsible for the initial pastoral care of the pupils in that class.
+The Registration Teacher meets with the class every day for registration and is the first point of contact for support, advice or minor concerns.

 Each Year group is the responsibility of the Year Tutor and Assistant Year Tutor.
 In Year Eight the Year Tutor and Assistant focus on the induction and pastoral care of all new pupils.
 Heads of Year and Form Tutors move up through the school with their registration group: forging relations, using previous knowledge to support learning and helping pupils to achieve their potential.
 In Year 13 & 14 there is a dedicated team who rotate.

 The Personal Development programme is delivered by a core team with specialist training at Key Stages 3, 4, & 5.

 Promoting Good Attendance

 The College believes that good attendance and punctuality are central to the learning process.
 For a child to succeed in the school environment, it is essential that a high level of attendance is maintained, the school target is 96%, this figure is included on pupil interim and end of year reports.
 An encouragement and reward programme exists to promote best attendance and a support programme is in place, in liaison with the Education Welfare Service, to address issues of non-attendance, school refusal, truancy etc.